-- Do not exceed the technically permissible maximum laden mass (permissible total weight) and the technically permissible maximum laden mass on the axle as stated in the vehicle documents by the payload. - Built-in accessories and optional equipment reduce the vehicle load capacity. - Do not load the beds with point loads.
+- Do not exceed the technically permissible maximum laden mass (permissible total weight) and the technically permissible maximum laden mass on the axle as stated in the vehicle documents by the payload. - Do not load the beds with point loads.
 The maximum permissible loads of the beds refer to a surface load. - On loading, make sure that the payload's centre of gravity is as low as possible (directly above the floor of the vehicle).
 Otherwise this may affect the driving characteristics of the vehicle.